 * As Christina B. Hanhardt observes, “in the 1970s, popular acceptance of homosexuality had grown, and realtors began marketing gay people as the ideal tenants of changing neighborhoods, focusing especially on middle-class white gay men as high-earning, risk-taking, and family-free”.
 See: Jordan T. Camp.
 Policing the Planet.
 2016.
 Verso.
 Page 45.

 Alan Ruiz is a visual artist working at the intersection of architecture and sculpture.
-His work frames and reflects the ways in which the built environment is produced as material and ideology.
+He teaches at Pratt Institute and Eugene Lang College, The New School.